Convergence for adaptive resampling of random Fourier features: Finite amount of nodes and the cutoff procedure

 and the cutoff $\epsilon$ satisfies $c_1\le \epsilon K^{\frac{1}{3-d/\ell}}\le C_1$, for positive constants $c_1$ and $C_1$.
 Then the resampled random Fourier feature method for $\alpha(\cdot;\bar\omega)$, based on Definition \ref{assump1}, has for $c_2\le q_\epsilon K^{\frac{1-d/\ell}{6-2d/\ell}}\le C_2$, with positive constants $c_2$ and $C_2$, the asymptotically optimal generalization error

 \end{theorem}

-We see that the generalization error for the resampling method approaches the near optimal rate.
-That is, also if we start with a distribution $p$ for determining $\beta$ where and $C''\gg 1$ the resampling yields asymptotically the optimal rate constant
+We see that the generalization error for the resampling method approaches the nearly optimal rate.
+That is, also if we start with a distribution $p$ for determining $\beta$ where and $C''\gg 1$, the resampling asymptotically yields the optimal rate constant